 If you’re new to machine embroidery or the Cricut universe, understanding the similarities and differences between these two machines can be challenging.

 Unless you have experience with both machines, you likely have a lot of questions!
 Thus, I want to explain in detail what a Cricut does and how this relates to embroidery.

 However, if you want to add a Cricut to your embroidery space, there are many awesome things it can do to help you out when embroidering.
 I’ll touch on those at the end, but let’s first start with the basics of the two machines!

 But, they can make both hand and machine embroidery easier and more fun!

 Cricut machines are die-cutting machines with the ability to cut hundreds of materials.
 You can also use the Cricut Maker to engrave, deboss, transfer foil, and even score paper.

 If you’re looking for the Cricut machine with the most options for sewists and embroidery enthusiasts, the Cricut Maker (check it out on Amazon or Cricut.com) is your best bet right now.
 This is the only Cricut that can cut fabric without having to bond it first.

 With a Cricut machine, you place your fabric or another blank on a sticky mat, load the mat into your Cricut, and press start.
 Your Cricut then reads a cut file from your phone or computer and cuts your material using the directions encoded in that file.

-Anything you want to cut will need to be in an .svg file.
+Anything you want to cut will need to be a .svg file.
 SVG stands for scalable vector graphics.
 This file type contains more information than a regular .jpg or .png, thus giving your Cricut very specific cutting instructions.

 Cricut Design Space, the design software used by Cricut, does allow you to take other image formats and create cutting files within the software with limitations, of course.